pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 :pencil2: To find out more information about any of the commands we use in the examples, type `man <command>` in the UNIX shell.
 For example, to read more about the less command, type `man less`.
+*Warning:* some of this documentation can be very detailed and technical!

 ### B. The SNP data

 SNP genotypes are now by far the most common type of genetic data generated.
-Thanks to recent advances in genotyping technologies, these data are relatively inexpensive to obtain (at least for many organisms), and a wide range of statistical methods have been developed to manipulate and analyze SNP genotypes.
+Thanks to recent advances in genotyping technologies, these data are relatively inexpensive to obtain (at least for the best studied organisms such as humans), and a wide range of statistical methods have been developed to manipulate and analyze SNP genotypes.

 The information about the SNPs is contained in two files: **map.txt** and **cfw.bim**.
 The latter is the standard file format used by